Ian-72/double-call-api/README.md

 Double-Call API is an API that is used to get a specific movie poster.
 API resources are obtained from OMDB third party services.

 Some of features include:
-- get movie poster url
+- get url of movie poster
-- add movie title to favorite movie data
+- add movie title to favorite movie
-- get favorite movie poster data
+- get url of favorite movie poster

 This project uses :
 - express